isomerpages/enterprisesg-wmo/_about-us/faq/frequently-asked-questions-on-weights-and-measures.md

 **8. How long is the pattern registration process?**

-Registration generally takes one month.
+Depending on the availability/ completeness of documents provided, registration generally takes one month.

 **9. How often should we have our weighing or measuring instrument re-verified?**

-You are encouraged to send your weighing or measuring instrument for re-verification every year or whenever the instrument is not working properly.
+You are required to send your weighing or measuring instrument for re-verification minimally every year, or whenever the instrument is not working properly.
 A verification seal and ACCURACY Label would be affixed on the verified instrument.
 The ACCURACY Label is valid for a period of 12 months immediately following the month in which it is affixed.

-Please note that it is an offence if the verification seal on the instrument is found to be tampered with.
+Please note that it is an offence to use instruments with invalid ACCURACY Label, and/ or if the verification seal on the instrument is found to be tampered with.
 If the verification seal is found broken, you are required to send your instruments for reverification immediately.

 **10. Can the AVs break the verification seal of oil dispensing pumps during servicing?
 Also, can the same pump with the broken seal be used for trade (without locking up the pump), until the AVs verify the pump on the actual verification and stamping date?**